Grandma Menna’s Kitchen: Florentine tripe

 Tripe is made with the first three chambers of cow’s stomach: rumen, reticulum and omasum: they’re not different in flavour, they only differ in their aspect, since they can be flat or honeycomb.
-Tripe is a typical dish of many Italian regions, the one I’m going to tell you is how my grandad Remiglio used to cook it, according to the Florentine style.
+Tripe is a typical dish of many Italian regions, the one I’m going to tell you is how my grandad Remigio used to cook it, according to the Florentine style.

-When I was a child I was sceptical about tripe: when you first see it, it doesn’t seem very tasty, especially if you’re young and a little picky! but when you taste it… no fear anymore!
+When I was a child I was ssceptical about tripe: when you first see it, it doesn’t seem very tasty, especially if you’re young and a little picky! but when you taste it… no fear anymore!
 It’s tender, tasteful, with a smooth and typical flavour.
 You do need half a kilo of Tuscan bread to soak into the sauce!

-- tripe, 800gr
+- 800 g tripe, pre-cooked

-- ripe tomatoes, 500 gr
+- 500 g ripe tomatoes, or 500 ml tomato sauce

-- carrot, 1
+- 1 carrot

-- red onion, 1
+- 1 red onion

-- celery, 1 stalk
+- 1 stalk celery

-- parsley, 1 bunch
+- 1 sprig parsley

-- extra virgin olive oil
+- Extra virgin olive oil